In the descriptions below, heights are for trees at least 15 years old; container grown size would be smaller.

 Ever Autumn - Gorgeous large leaf with rich green coloration and a red-orange blush throughout most of growing season.
 Color is more intense as tree matures.
 Vigorous, strong plant.

-Hefner’s Red - NEW upright cultivar.
-We anticipate a mature height of 9-10 fee in ten years.
+Hefner’s Red - We anticipate a mature height of 9-10 fee in ten years.

 Herbstfeuer - Strong growing full-sized cultivar with intense orange and red fall color.